Skip to main content

 How to switch to a famotidine alternative

-It’s always a good idea to taper any long-term medication prior to discontinuing.
-Although it may not be necessary, it certainly won’t hurt.
-The same is true with famotidine.
-Even though it does not necessarily require a taper for safety reasons, tapering famotidine will prevent any rebound acid reflux from occurring (although this is less necessary than with the PPIs, where tapering is strongly recommended).
+If you’re considering switching from famotidine to an alternative, your healthcare provider may recommend tapering your use to prevent rebound acid reflux (though this is less common than with PPIs).
 As you are tapering off the famotidine, you can try the alternative medication, whether it is another H2 blocker, a stronger PPI medication, or a fast-acting antacid.
-Remember, if you have any questions about switching medications, or if you experience worsening symptoms despite switching, contact your healthcare provider for medical advice.
+Remember, if you have any questions about switching medications or if you experience worsening symptoms despite switching, contact your healthcare provider for medical advice.